statamic/.github/profile/README.md

 ## About Statamic

-Statamic is an open source, PHP CMS designed and built for developers _and_ their clients or content managers.
-It runs on [Laravel](https://laravel.com) and replaces the pain of managing sites with childlike sense of wonder and joy.
+**Statamic is an open source, PHP CMS designed and built specifically for developers _and_ their clients or content managers.** It runs on [Laravel](https://laravel.com) and replaces the pain of managing sites with a childlike sense of wonder and joy.
 And features like:

 - The ability to run flat files, Eloquent, a database, or custom data drivers
 - An intuitive and beautiful control panel